MADxingjin/Empire-1_6-Forked/Docs/def-mod-extensions.md

 # DefModExtension Classes

-Empire provides 7 DefModExtension classes that attach custom behavior to specific def types.
+Empire provides 7 DefModExtension classes and 1 extension interface that attach custom behavior to specific def types.
 Add them via the standard `modExtensions` list on any def.

 ```xml
 <modExtensions>